dkjl9823/interactive/assignments/interview.md

 **Yea, since you have things like dance-theatre that Pina Bausch so vividly explored where the lines between the two became so blurred and something new rose from their collision.**

+## *Agamemnon* and Confrontation ##

 I think you and I grew up in an environment where we were so lucky to constantly see collisions of art happen, that I think is lacking in my life at college.
 Thinking about Fab 10 (a series of touring theatre productions we would watch, curated by our director) and all that shit we went to see, and thinking about how we got to have that in our library of theatre and art knowledge has been a huge influence on my understanding of interdisciplinary art and theatre.

-I always think of the Jethro Compoton's production of *Agamemmnon* we got to see.
+I always think of the Jethro Compton's production of *Agamemnon* we got to see.
 It's honestly one of the best show's I've ever seen.

 **Same.**

-I literally think about that show all the time. [sings song from show] And using that show as an example, the way that they used music in that show was incredible.
+I literally think about that show all the time.
+[Sings song from show, *Oh!
+Oh!
+Antonio*] And using that show as an example, the way that they used music in that show was incredible.
 So poignant.
 That show would not have been what it was if it wasn't for its music.

 **When I think about that show, it wasn't just a theatrical or musical experience, it was also spatial and exhibitory in how it used theatre-in-the-round and intimacy with us, the audience.
 It was incredible.**